 Spray wax can replace your favorite synthetic paste wax product because it has the same staying power with the same beautiful results.
 If you are looking for a simple, easy-to-use, no-fuss, and non-messy product to bring out the shine of your car, spray wax is your best bet.

 At this point, you might want to know if you should use a different technique with applying spray wax vs. paste wax.
 No, you don’t have to.
-You still need to apply a little bit of pressure as you work the product into your vehicle, and to work in small concentric circles.
+You still need to apply a little bit of pressure as you work the product into your vehicle.
+You also need to work in small concentric circles.
 Buffing the wax before it dries out really increases the sheen of your vehicle.
-It allows your clearcoat to withstand everyday wear and tear better, so you don’t have to wax and polish as often.
+It allows your clearcoat to withstand everyday wear and tear better.
+Thus, you don’t have to wax and polish as often.

-Choosing between spray wax vs. paste wax boils down to personal preference, so it’s advisable for you to try both and see which one gives you better results that last longer.
+Choosing between spray wax vs. paste wax boils down to personal preference.
+It’s advisable for you to try both and see which one gives you better results that last longer.
 Otherwise, you can just call in your professional detailer so they can show you how to truly make your car a work of art.